 Proving fault may also involve showing that the defendant’s actions were intentional and done with a designed purpose or with certainty of the outcome to the plaintiff.

-Our attorneys are experienced and skilled in handling all types of personal injury claims.
+Our personal injury attorneys are experienced and skilled in handling a broad range of Kentucky personal injury claims.
 Injury cases that we frequently manage include:

-Kentucky’s statute of limitations gives victims just one year from the date of the injury to file a personal injury claim.
+Kentucky’s statute of limitations gives accident victims just one year from the date of the injury to file a personal injury claim.
 Many states give injury victims two years to file personal injury lawsuits, so it is important to remember the distinction for Kentucky.
-Our law firm can help you take swift action in filing a claim to make sure you meet the one year deadline.
+Our legal team can help you take swift action in filing a claim to make sure you meet the one year deadline.